-how to diet without going broke
+how to diet without going bankrupt

 How to diet without going broke

-Dieting doesn't have to be expensive ... and we show you how!
+Dieting doesn't have to be expensive...and we show you how!

-Today's gyms, with more lights than a disco, more classes than a higher education university and more instructors selling PT's than people exercising, lead one to believe that attending a gym can be extremely expensive.
+Today's gyms, with more lights than a nightclub, more classes than a higher education university and more instructors selling PT's than people exercising, lead one to believe that attending a gym can be extremely expensive.

 First of all, some important points:

-The beautiful and ugly flexible diet
+The beautiful and the ugly of flexible dieting

-The flexible diet (aka IIFYM) is increasingly popular.
+Flexible dieting (aka IIFYM) is increasingly popular.

 article_dieta_budget3

-Thus, I continue to be an apologist for rational thinking:
+Therefore, I continue to be an apologist for rational thinking:

-• What matters most at the moment?
+• What matters most right now?

 • Change your body?